Opinion | Trump and his supporters are discovering how hard it is to sabotage election results

-Biden knows that responding to Trump’s diatribes only amplifies them and feeds the conspiracy narratives of his supporters.
-So as the clock ticks down, Biden is letting the president flail and eventually punch himself out.
+Krebs had even retweeted a caution against “wild and baseless claims about voting machines, even if they’re made by the president.”
+That may have infuriated the White House, but he spoke for a task force that included representatives of secretaries of state and state election directors in all 50 states — the people who administered the election.

+Biden has sensibly taken a low-key approach to Trump’s post-election sulks and tantrums.
+Such behavior is an embarrassment to the country, as Biden said Monday, but it won’t stop the transition of power on Jan.
+20. Biden should keep repeating this message: The departing president can demean himself and his party, but he can’t change the result.

-As Trump’s litigation efforts collapse, one by one, the Nov.
+And as Trump’s lawsuits collapse, one by one, the Nov.
 3 outcome is being ratified — and reinforced — by the courts.
 If Trump tries to circumvent these legal judgments and take extralegal action (in other countries, we’d call it a “coup”), there are guardrails in place.

-Election security officials have had months to prepare, because Trump has been so blatant about his intention to subvert a result that doesn’t go his way.
-Back in July, he refused to commit to accepting the outcome and, during the campaign, he made almost daily claims about the coming fraud.
+Krebs and other election security officials had months to prepare, because Trump has been so blatant about his intention to subvert a result that doesn’t go his way.
+Back in July, the president refused to commit to accepting the outcome and, during the campaign, he made almost daily claims about the coming fraud.
 After losing by substantial margins in both the popular vote and electoral college, Trump knew he needed to allege a conspiracy that involved millions of votes.
 And so he has.

-A prime Trump target is Dominion Voting Systems, which makes election software.
+Trump’s prime target was Dominion Voting Systems.
 Last Thursday, the president retweeted a baseless allegation that the company had deleted 2.7 million votes.
 The company immediately issued a “categorical” denial, but Trump doubled down on Saturday with a claim that Dominion was “a privately owned Radical Left company.”

 The charge was amplified by pro-Trump lawyer Sidney Powell, who argued bizarrely on Sunday that CIA Director Gina Haspel “should be fired immediately” because Haspel had disregarded claims about Dominion.
 Powell said evidence of fraud was “coming through a fire hose.”

 As these conspiracy theories rise like swamp gas, is the nation helpless?
 Thankfully not, because of monitoring systems put in place months ago by officials determined to protect our democracy.
-The most emphatic rebuttal on Dominion came from the Trump administration itself.
-“There is no evidence that any voting system deleted or lost votes, changed votes, or was in any way compromised,” said a statement issued last Thursday from a joint task force coordinated by the Department of Homeland Security’s Cybersecurity and Infrastructure Security Agency.

-When the history books are written, a hero of this election will be Christopher Krebs, the head of CISA.
-He posted regular “Rumor Control” warnings about malicious election claims and retweeted a caution against “wild and baseless claims about voting machines, even if they’re made by the president.”

-Krebs may have infuriated the White House, but he spoke for a task force that included representatives of secretaries of state and state election directors in all 50 states — the people who administered the election.

-As Trump’s lawsuits collapse, some people fear he will turn to the military to resist a lawful transfer of power.
+With Trump’s lawsuits falling short, some people fear he will turn to the military to resist a lawful transfer of power.
 The anxiety increased last week when Trump sacked Defense Secretary Mark T. Esper and his top aides and replaced them with what looked like a war cabinet.
 But here again, there are protections in place.

 The chief guardian of the military’s integrity is Gen. Mark A. Milley, the barrel-chested chairman of the Joint Chiefs of Staff.
 He promised Congress in August that the military would play “no role” in post-election disputes.
 If anyone missed the message, Milley told his troops on Veterans Day: “We are unique among militaries.
 We do not take an oath to a king, or a queen, a tyrant or a dictator.
 We do not take an oath to an individual. . . .
 We take an oath to the Constitution.”